What is a side-return extension and how can I have one?

 Remember, you’ll also have to adhere to building regulations – which is part of building control.
 This is different to planning permission, and are designed to protect your health and safety in your home.

-You might also like Buying a bathroom?
-What to know before you start
+You might also like Buying a kitchen?
+Then say hello to our March 2023 issue

 If you’d like to know a little more about what it’s like actually building a side-return extension, resident blogger and KBB journo Laurie Davidson has written all about here own experience, here.